moocow-the-bovine/dstar-gantry/README.txt

     local host (usually "$HOME/dstar").
 You should only have to call this once per host, before performing any other "dstar-gantry.sh" actions.

+   sync-host
+    Synchronizes the persistent sparse local "DSTAR_ROOT" checkout on the local host (usually "$HOME/dstar") via "svn update".
+You should typically call this before each "dstar-gantry.sh" session, in order to ensure that your "DSTAR_ROOT" checkout is up-to-date.

+   sync-self
+    Attempts to synchronize the local "dstar-gantry" checkout via "svn update".
+If the "dstar-gantry.sh" script (or symlink) does not resolve to an SVN working copy on your system, this won't work, and you will need to perform any updates manually.
+You should typically call this before each "dstar-gantry.sh" operation, in order to ensure that your "dstar-gantry.sh" itself is up-to-date.

    sync
-    Synchronizes the persistent sparse local "DSTAR_ROOT" checkout on the local host (usually "$HOME/dstar") via `svn update`.
-You should typically call this before each "dstar-gantry.sh" session, in order to ensure that your "DSTAR_ROOT" checkout is up-to-date.

-    Note that this action does NOT synchronize gantry itself (maybe it will someday), so to ensure that your "dstar-gantry.sh" project is up-to-date, you should update it manually:

-     $ svn update ~/dstar-gantry
+    Convenience alias for the "sync-host" and "sync-self" actions.

    pull
     Retrieves the selected "dstar-buildhost" IMAGE from the ZDL docker